The Human Heart

 and invited further 20 artists to respond to the subject.
 An essay by Catherine Marshall (below) beautifully accompanies the exhibition, emphasising the sentiment and situating this exhibition and the current moment in a broader social and historical context.

 We would like to express our gratitude to Brian O’Doherty, Alice Maher, Andrew Folan and Cecily Brennan for their participation and all their help in acquiring the works for the exhibition.
 The Human Heart show would not be possible without them.

-We are grateful to be able to show Bandaged Heart by the courtesy of David Collins and Jackie Mills.
+We are grateful to be able to show Bandaged Heart, courtesy of David Collins and Jackie Mills.
 Big thanks to them and Taylor Galleries for their help.
-We thank the owner of the Flying Heart by Andrew Folan for the kind lend of the work and to Stoney Road press for the Portrait of Marcel Duchamp by Brian O’Doherty.
+We thank the owner of the Flying Heart by Andrew Folan for the kind lend of the work and to Stoney Road press for Portrait of Marcel Duchamp by Brian O’Doherty.
 Also, thanks to Pallas Studios for lending us their plinth.

-We thank Catherine Marshall, former head of collections at IMMA for working with us on this exhibition, her work, time and consideration given to artworks from this exhibition in writing this wonderful text.
+We thank Catherine Marshall, former head of collections at IMMA for working with us on this exhibition, her work, time and consideration given to artworks from this exhibition in writing the wonderful text below.

 THE HUMAN HEART SHOW